Savona: History

-After a long struggle against the Saracens, Savona acquired independence in the 11th century, becoming a free municipality allied with the Emperor.
+After a long struggle against the Saracens, Savona acquired independence in the 11th century, becoming a free commune allied with the Holy Roman Emperor (similar to a free imperial city).
 Savona was the center of religious culture (13th to 16th centuries) due to the work of two important monasteries: Dominican and Franciscan.
-Subsequently, it fought against Genoa before being definitively conquered in 1528.
+Subsequently, it fought against the Republic of Genoa before being definitively conquered in 1528.
 The Genoese destroyed the upper town and buried the port.
 It then shared the fortunes of the Republic of Genoa until Napoleonic times.
 In 1809 the city received Pope Pius VII, prisoner of Napoleon Bonaparte, for a few years.
 Between April and mid-May 1800, Austrian forces besieged the city while a small British naval force maintained a blockade; the fortress surrendered on 15 May.
 Subsequently, Savona was annexed to the Kingdom of Sardinia-Piedmont (1815).
-Eventually, it became part of unified Italy.
+Eventually, it became part of the unified Kingdom of Italy, now a republic.

+During the 20th century Savona became a regional industrial hub.